f-t-s/al-folio/_pages/about.md

 social: true
 ---

-I'm Florian Schäfer, a fifth year PhD-student in applied and computational mathematics at [Caltech](http://www.caltech.edu/), where I'm doing research at the interface of partial differential equations, statistical inference, and fast algorithms.
+I'm Florian Schäfer, PhD-candidate in applied and computational mathematics at [Caltech](http://www.caltech.edu/), where I'm doing research at the interface of partial differential equations, statistical inference, and fast algorithms.